python/peps/pep-0684-per-interpreter-gil.rst

 improvements that make CPython *more* maintainable.
 That is expected to continue.
 On the other hand, the underlying work has already exposed various pre-existing defects in the runtime that have had to be fixed.
-That is also expected continue as multiple interpreters receive more use.
+That is also expected to continue as multiple interpreters receive more use.
 Otherwise there shouldn't be a significant impact on maintainability.
 The effect should be net positive.